-Caramelized Bacon and Onion Clam Chowder is a creamy soup made with clams, chunks of potatoes, onions, bacon and fresh thyme.
+Caramelized Bacon and Onion Clam Chowder is a creamy soup made with clams, potatoes, onions, bacon and fresh thyme.

 Want to hear a good one?
 I don’t like ANY seafood nor can I eat bacon.
 So you’re probably thinking “What possessed her to make Clam Chowder WITH bacon?”.
 It’s ok, I haven’t lost it…yet!

 New England Clam Chowder happens to be my 9 year olds favorite soup but I never make it.
-Instead, we have to wait to go to Panera Bread on a Friday to get it for her (apparently they follow the “fish on Friday” rule all year long because that’s the only day they ever have it on their menu) and then she only eats it out of a bread bowl.
+Instead, we have to wait to go to Panera Bread on a Friday to get it for her.
+Apparently they follow the “fish on Friday” rule all year long because that’s the only day they ever have it on their menu.

-On Thursday, she was one of the candidates running for student council representative for the 4th grade along with several of her friends.
-All they had to do was write a speech, present it to the class (of 19 kids) and they would vote.
+Recently, she was one of the candidates running for student council representative for the 4th grade.
+All they had to do was write a speech, present it to the class and they would vote.

-Anyway, I got a message from her teacher during the day that said she lost but that her speech and delivery was terrific.
-She was devastated…crying hysterically (I’m not kidding) but through it all managed to buy the winner (her friend) a congratulatory cookie at lunch.
+I got a message from her teacher during the day that said she lost, but that her speech and delivery was terrific.
+She was devastated.
+Crying hysterically, but through it all managed to buy the winner a congratulatory cookie at lunch.
 Again, gotta love her.

 So I thought I’d surprise her and make her favorite soup.
-It started off good, the first 3 minutes, until I got distracted by my friend who was here refinishing my wood floors and I accidentally browned the bacon and onions too much.
+It started off good, until I got distracted.
+My friend was here refinishing our wood floors and I accidentally browned the bacon and onions too much.

-Instead of scrapping it, I continued with the process then made him taste it for me (again, I cook by smell and sight when cooking with seafood and it smelled ok so I think he was safe! lol).
+Instead of scrapping it, I continued with the process.
+Then I made him taste it for me.
+I cook by smell and sight when cooking with seafood and it smelled ok so I think he was safe!

-He said it was actually really good and liked the flavor the overcooked bacon and onions gave it, so that’s how my regular clam chowder became caramelized bacon and onion clam chowder (that and as you can tell from the picture it’s on the tan side vs. white).
+He said it was actually really good and liked the flavor, so that’s how my regular clam chowder became Caramelized Bacon and Onion Clam Chowder.
+That and as you can tell from the picture it’s on the tan side vs. white.

-I also had my in-laws test it out too, and it got a “good” from my father in-law which in his language means “you can make it again”.
-You just never want an “ok” because then the meal is doomed! lol Gabrielle enjoyed it too and in no time was back to her old self. ~Enjoy!
+I also had my in-laws test it out too.
+It got a “good” from my father in-law; which in his language means “you can make it again”.
+You just never want an “ok” because then the meal is doomed!
+Gabrielle enjoyed it too and in no time was back to her old self. ~Enjoy!

 Sign up for my weekly newsletter and receive a FREE eBook!